Votega/ga-legislation/README.md

 # ga-legislation

-Georgia legislative data for the 2025–2026 General Assembly session, published by [VoteGA.org](https://votega.org).
+Georgia legislative data for the 2025–2026 General Assembly, published by [VoteGA.org](https://votega.org).
+A General Assembly is a two-year *biennium* made up of a regular session plus any special sessions the Governor convenes; each of the biennium's sessions is archived separately (see below).

 Files are updated automatically whenever the source data changes in the [votega.org](https://github.com/Votega/votega.org) repository.